A Traeger grill combines traditional cooking methods with technology.

 What Does ‘P’ Mean?

-This is because when the setting is active, it will pause time in your temperature cycling.
+The ‘P’ in your grill’s P-setting means pause.
+When the setting is active, it will pause your temperature cycling.

 How Does the Pause Setting Work?

-These wood pellets are fed through the hopper and down into the auger at a constant rate of ignition.
+A Traeger wood pellet grill uses hardwood as fuel.
+Wood pellets are fed through the hopper and down into the auger at a constant ignition rate, which will depend on the temperature you have chosen.

 Tip: The brands of pellets are important.
-If you go for a cheaper option then it can cause blockage and even break machine parts
+If you go for a cheaper option, then it can cause blockage and even break machine parts.

 When Is the Right Time to Use the P-Setting?

-Okay, so let’s say that your grill’s temperature and smoke output are way too high.
+Okay, so let’s say your grill’s temperature and smoke output are too high.
+You are trying to cook the perfect brisket but burning the bark.

 We will need to adjust the P-Setting to help cool it down.
+What should I adjust it to?

 Setting the Pause Correctly: P1 or P5?

-The lower the number of your P- setting the higher temperature it will run.
+The lower the number of your P- setting, the higher the temperature it will run.
+The higher the number of your P-setting, the lower the temperature will run.

-There are 5 stages of this setting.
+There are five stages of this setting.

-1 is the lowest setting.
+One is the lowest setting.

 5 is the highest setting.